Gambling Addiction: Causes, Signs, Symptoms And Effects

-Addiction and habit are totally different.
-In fact, an addiction is a dangerous disease.
-It needs a treatment just like any other disease.
-You can expect a full recovery with the right treatment.
+Addiction and habit are different.
+In fact, addiction is a dangerous disease.
+It needs treatment just like any other disease.
+One can expect a full recovery with the right treatment.

 Moreover, using the following tips may help to make an early diagnosis of the problem:

-- Give an attention to the pattern, frequency and progression of the typical signs.
-That way, you may be able to separate an addiction from a lack of self-control.
-In addition, it may point out certain problems with impulsive actions.
+- Give attention to the pattern, frequency, and progression of the typical signs.
+That way, one may be able to separate addiction from a lack of self-control.
+Also, it may point out certain problems with impulsive actions.